 School of Allied Health: Year 1 Modules

 BR4071 - BROADENING: EXPLORING THE BRAIN

 AND UNDERSTANDING BEHAVIOUR

-ECTS Credits: 6 (Year 1 Module)

-School of Allied Health

-Rationale and Purpose of the Module: In line with the UL strategy to broaden the curriculum, this module will offer students in a range of different disciplines an opportunity to

-engage in learning about the brain and how it influences a range of common human behaviours in daily life.
-The brain is central to human behaviour in everyday life, and this module seeks to bring this concept to life in a way that is both engaging and allows students to critically evaluate key types of evidence in current cognitive and social neuroscience.
+ECTS Credits: 6 (Year 1 Module) School of Allied Health Rationale and Purpose of the Module: In line with the UL strategy to broaden the curriculum, this module will offer students in a range of different disciplines an opportunity to engage in learning about the brain and how it influences a range of common human behaviors in daily life.
+The brain is central to human behavior in everyday life, and this module seeks to bring this concept to life in a way that is both engaging and allows students to critically evaluate key types of evidence in current cognitive and social neuroscience.
 Diverse learning strategies will be employed that include practical learning, online lab experiments as well as the more traditional lecture and tutorial formats.
-Students will engage and experience how the brain works and what role it has in core functions such as vision, learning,

-language, and memory.
+Students will engage and experience how the brain works and what role it has in core functions such as vision, learning, language, and memory.
 Syllabus: Understanding the brain; history and methods.
-The seeing brain: visual processing and impairments, visual cognition, visuomotor planning and action The spatial brain: spatial cognition, attentional control, inattentional blindness, the trouble with intuition The acting or doing brain: motor cognition, development of skills and expertise, movement behaviour, mirror neuron hypothesis.
-The feeling brain: effects of psychoactive drugs, understanding anxiety and Depression The remembering brain: working memory, remembering and forgetting, false memories, amnesia, and metacognition.
+The seeing brain: visual processing and impairments, visual cognition, visuomotor planning and action.
+The spatial brain: spatial cognition, attentional control, inattentional blindness, the trouble with intuition.
+The acting or doing brain: motor cognition, development of skills and expertise, movement behavior, mirror neuron hypothesis.
+The feeling brain: effects of psychoactive drugs, understanding anxiety and Depression.
+The remembering brain: working memory, remembering, and forgetting, false memories, amnesia, and metacognition.
 The interacting brain: ape talk, language, non-verbal interaction, theory of mind, The social and emotional brain: social cognition, facial expression of emotion, processing emotions.
-The developing brain: sensitive periods, innate knowledge, nature versus nurture PR4002 - ANATOMY 2 ECTS Credits: 12 (Year 1 Module) School of Allied Health Rationale and Purpose of the Module: This module will build on basic anatomical concepts taught in Anatomy 1 module and provide a comprehensive knowldge and understanding of the sturcture and function of the anatomy of the upper limb, face, head, neck, brain and spinal cord that will be further eveloped in subsequent clinical modules.
-This module will enable students to understand the functional relevance of all anatomical structures covered in this module and to appreciate the significance of interrelationships of structures to function.
-The total hours scheduled will be 96 (based on 3hrs lectures, 3hrs labs and 2hrs tutorials over 12 weeks) Syllabus: Structure, functional & applied Anatomy of the upper limb - muscles, joints, nerves; shoulder girdle, shoulder joint, elbow joint, radio-ulnar joints, wrist, hand and finger joints; Analysis of basic functional activities involving upper limb.
-Structure, functional & applied Anatomy head, neck, face (temperomandibular joint), brain and spinal cord (cns + peripheral ns) Nervous control of muscle tone and posture: cranial nerves: myotomes and dermatomes and reflexes of upper limb.
-Psychology
+The developing brain: sensitive periods, innate knowledge, nature versus nurture